Ward of court

 If a Ward needs medical treatment for which a consent form is required by the hospital, the approval of the President of the High Court should be obtained.
 In emergency cases, it may not be possible to gain approval.
 In this case, normal medical considerations should apply.

-A person who is a Ward because of mental incapacity can marry.
-Whether that marriage is valid depends on the capacity of the Ward at the time of the marriage.
-Being taken into Wardship after marriage does not invalidate that marriage.
+A person who is a ward can marry.
+Whether that marriage is valid depends on the capacity of the ward at the time of the marriage.
+Being taken into wardship after marriage does not invalidate that marriage.

 Travelling outside Ireland